-"We are delighted that our Grassy Meadow Court development has received such a highly regarded award for its innovative and well thought out design, which will improve the health and wellbeing of residents living with dementia.
+HILLINGDON older people Technology has been carefully used throughout the building, with the introduction of Tovertafel interactive light game tables to provide stimulation for residents, and warden-calling systems and CCTV offering added security.
+Residents can also enjoy the social facilities of the building, such as lounges and an open-plan café.
+Grassy Meadow Court a highly regarded award for its design, which will improve the health and wellbeing of residents living with dementia.
 The state-of-the-art complex allows older people to live a more independent life and offers peace of mind for residents and their families with exceptional facilities and 24 hour professional care on site."
-For more information on the 🗋 council's extra-care facilities, visit www.hillingdon.gov.uk/ extracarehousing
+For more information on the council's extra-care facilities, visit www.hillingdon.gov.uk/ extracarehousing